Pramesh-Bhurtel/ViperHarmonics/README.md

 -   **`input-handler.js`**: Unified event gateway for transparent cross-platform (Touch/Pointer/MIDI) input.

 ---
-*Developed by [Pramesh Bhurtel](https://www.prameshbhurtel.com.np/).
+*Developed with 💖 by [Pramesh Bhurtel](https://www.prameshbhurtel.com.np/).
 Enhanced in 2026 for high-fidelity audio and social collaboration.*